The application for the 2022-2023 school year is now open!

 Who can apply for a field trip?

-School Field Trips are available for formal California school groups of students in grades pre-K through 12, including preschool.
-Summer camps, afterschool programs, churches, and clubs may qualify for discounted rates offered for Youth Groups.
+School Field Trips are available for formal California school groups of students in grades pre-K through 12, including preschool, attending with their classroom teacher when school is in session.

 When can we visit?

-Generally, field trips can be scheduled on all dates with the exception of Free Days and holidays.
-You can even book a weekend visit!
+Generally, field trips can be scheduled on all dates with the exception of school breaks and holidays.

 How much does it cost?